YoushanZhang/YoushanZhang.github.io/_pages/home.md

 <p> &ensp;</p>

-**I am looking for high self-motivated students.
-Please send me your CV if you are interested in machine learning and computer vision.**
+**I am looking for high self-motivated Ph.D. students.
+Please send me your CV if you are interested in machine learning and computer vision (require: math background, starting from Fall 2022).**

 <p> &ensp;</p>